shor-ty/CRECKFlameletModel/readme.md

-##  Rebuild of the steady-state laminar Flamelet Model for OpenFOAM 7.x
+##  Rebuild of the steady-state laminar Flamelet Model for OpenFOAM v8

 The libraries you are using here are developed by Alberto Cuoci and his team (CRECK Modeling group).
 For more information have a look at the official website http://creckmodeling.chem.polimi.it/

+## Supported OpenFOAM versions
+ - OpenFOAM v8
+ - OpenFOAM v7
+ - OpenFOAM 4.x
+ - OpenFOAM 2.3.x
+ - OpenFOAM 2.2.x
+ - OpenFOAM 2.1.x

 ## Introduction
 Tobias worked with that flamelet-tool over 8 month during his Master thesis in 2012 and analysed the whole thermo model and the flamelet extraction libraries.
 For that Tobias made some validations and compared the results with ANSYS-CFX and measurements.
 There are some "bugs" in the original version which are removed in this version.
 Furthermore, you can use the SIMPLEC algorithm for solving steady-state combustions and the PIMPLE algorithm for transient calculations.

+The library only contains a steady-state solver.
+If you create the transient one, feel free to make a push request.

 ## Discussion